Back

 The Crash

-On April 21, 2023, Joannidis, 32, ignored multiple road signs and drove through the intersection of Murray Valley Highway and Laubuan Road in Strathmerton.
-His vehicle struck a ute, which was then hit by a milk tanker.
+Joannidis, 32, ignored multiple road signs and drove through the intersection, hitting a ute, which was then struck by a milk tanker.
+The crash killed:

 In 2023, Joannidis was sentenced to a minimum of three years and a maximum of five years for dangerous driving causing death.